Welcome

 The walls, floors, and ceiling are made of a beautiful, polished crystal.

-As I walk on the crystal path, I feel its energy pouring into me.
+As I walk on one of the crystal paths, I feel its energy pouring into me.

 Niyta stops at the edge of a great sunken area.